mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### Calling 1300 `c y b e r       o n e`

-I told the person who picked up that I wanted to report a security issue "where the personal identification information of a former member of parliament was publicly exposed", and they gave me an email address for [ASD](https://www.asd.gov.au/).
+I told the person who picked up that I wanted to report a security issue "where the personal identification information of a former member of parliament was publicly exposed", and they gave me an email address for [ASD](https://www.asd.gov.au/) (the Australian equivalent of the NSA).

 I emailed them this: